In July 2011, when I got home from Libya after a long, arduous journey due to the war, I visited my son’s school.

 It was only then that it dawned on me the emotional and psychological torture I had caused my children.
 Most likely, my 15-year-old daughter felt the same.
-I thought that the daily overseas phone calls I made (Internet connection in Libya was cut off at that time) were enough to calm them.
+I thought that the daily overseas phone calls I made (my Internet connection in Libya was cut off at that time) were enough to calm them.
 But I realized that beneath the usual façade of normalcy, my children feared for my safety to no end.
 If my son cried in class, how much could he have cried in bed at night?

 My children’s relief was short-lived.
 To their utter disappointment, after three months, I still returned to Libya for one more year of teaching, which ended in mid-2012.
 Then, in 2013, after a year of respite from overseas work, I packed my suitcase again and left for Oman, where I still teach up to the present time.
 Our lives have become an annual cycle of “hellos” and “good-byes.”

-Experts now call children like my mine as “migration orphans” — that is, children (below 18 years old, as defined by The Convention on the Rights of the Child) whose parent or both parents are away working abroad.
+Experts now call children like mine “migration orphans” — that is, children (below 18 years old, as defined by The Convention on the Rights of the Child) whose parent or both parents are away working abroad.
 In 2011, the Institute For Labor Studies of the DOLE estimated the number of Filipino migration orphans to be nine million.

 When it comes to these children, questions are begging for answers.
 How does the diaspora impact them?
 How does the absence of a parent or both parents affect their physical, emotional, and mental well-being?
 Although research about the social costs of labor migration is limited (and conflicting at that), it has raised some salient points worth looking into.

 One positive finding is that most children of migrants enjoy material comforts and that they are generally healthy.
-The remittance enables them to buy not just the necessities but some luxuries as well.
+The remittance enables them to buy not just necessities but some luxuries as well.
 At the same time, they can afford nutritious food and medical care from competent doctors.

 Another finding is that most children of migrant workers are enrolled in private schools.
 This is both positive and negative.
 Private schools offer more comfortable learning environments, and their students are also more closely monitored by school staff.
 Misbehavior and poor performance are readily reported to guardians and parents — thereby allowing time for early intervention.
-In public schools, such monitoring is hard to do, considering the large number of students.
+In public schools, such monitoring is hard to do, considering a large number of students.